schroedermgs/ATMJavaProject/README.md

 **** ATM JAVA PROJECT README ****

 This was a full-stack training project utilizing Java, React/JS, CSS, and Derby database/JDBC.
+It started off as a simple text-based console app, then evolved into a full API/UI.

 TASK:  To learn the above through the creation of an "ATM machine" with full withdraw, deposit,